 |ACT Math 75th||32|

 |ACT Composite 75th||31|

 What are the ACT requirements for prospective students to get into SUNY Stony Brook?

 Admission data indicates that SUNY Stony Brook regularly accepts students with ACT's of 26 and above.
 Successful applicants typically send ACT scores in the top 18 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 24 in some instances.
 Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 31 and above have very competitive chances.
 The school ranks #19 in New York for highest average ACT composite score.
 38 percent of applicants submit ACT scores to Stony Brook University.

 |28 to 31||Avg +||42%-58%|

 |Less than 24||Low||<24%|

 You will need exceptionally good grades to get into Stony Brook University.
 The average high school GPA of the admitted freshman class at Stony Brook University was 3.8 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #4 in New York for highest average GPA.
 Even with a competitive GPA, admission to SUNY Stony Brook will be challenging as the school denies more applicants than it admits.